pkgranholt/Improved-search-for-used-cars/Presentation.md

 ![plot stars y_mean brand](https://user-images.githubusercontent.com/26480394/27182808-d1dd870c-51dc-11e7-9dfb-a3dd3a31c7ed.png)

 Here is the stars-rating plotted against the middle of the production run of each car, shown by brand.
 Most seem to have a pattern that goes up to the right in the graphs, which indicates that as newer cars come to market, they also achieve a better crash test score.
 We can also see that those few brands that have only five star ratings, tend to only have recent car models.
+I think it's also interesting to see that a brand reputed for being safe, like Volvo, seems to do no better than for instance Subaru, which at least to me doesn't have a reputation for producing safe cars.